 by David Driman, MBChB FRCPC

-Sessile serrated polyps are most often found on the right side of the colon, including parts of the colon that are designated as the cecum, ascending, and transverse colon, but they may occur in any location including the rectum.
+SSLs are most often found on the right side of the colon, including parts of the colon that are designated as the cecum, ascending, and transverse colon, but they may occur in any location including the rectum.

-Unfortunately, it is possible for gastroenterologists and surgeons to miss SSPs when doing a colonoscopy as they can be very difficult to see.
+Unfortunately, it is possible for gastroenterologists and surgeons to miss SSLs when doing a colonoscopy as they can be very difficult to see.
 They can be flat and indistinct and may blend in with the surrounding lining of the colon.

-Sessile serrated polyps are often removed and sent to pathology as multiple pieces (fragments) of tissue.
+SSLs are often removed and sent to pathology as multiple pieces (fragments) of tissue.
 In some of these cases, it will not be possible for your pathologist to determine which piece is the real margin and the changes seen at the margin will not be described in your report.